Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 - Open repo in VSCode
 - First, select the Teams Toolkit icon on the left in the VS Code toolbar.
 - In the Account section, sign in with your [Microsoft 365 account](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts) if you haven't already.
+- Before running the Teams Tab code, you need to copy the following file in the "env" folder:
+>>- .env.local.sample --> ,env,local
+>>- .env.local.user.sample --> .env.local.user
 - Press <kbd>F5</kbd> to start debugging which launches your app in Teams using a web browser.
 Select `Debug (Edge)` or `Debug (Chrome)`.
 - When Teams launches in the browser, select the Add button in the dialog to install your app to Teams.
 - Wait for deploy and provision tasks to complete.